-- 1. A bachelor's degree from a regionally accredited institution reflecting an overall grade point average of at least 2.5 (on a 4.0) scale on the transcript indicating conferral of the degree. - 2.
-An overall GPA of 2.5 (on a 4.0 scale) on all courses used to meet general studies and teaching field requirements. - A minimum of 60 semester hours or 90 quarter hours of general studies undergraduate course work that must include humanities, social science, mathematics, and science; and which must also include the number of hours required in the chosen teaching field (see items A-D below).
-For students in early childhood and elementary education the general studies undergraduate course work must include four courses equaling at least 12 semester hours (4 x 12) in each of the following areas: English language arts, mathematics, social science, and science.
+- 1. A bachelor's degree with a minimum overall grade point average of at least 2.5 (on a 4.0 scale) or a higher degree with a minimum grade point average of at least 3.0 (on a 4.0 scale) on the transcript indicating conferral of the degree. - Effective July 1, 2017, and thereafter, a person who is eligible for unconditional admission to an Alternative Class A program shall have earned a bachelor's degree with a minimum grade point average overall of 2.75 or a master's or higher degree with a grade point average of at least 3.0.
+This grade point average must be documented on the official transcript of the degree granting institution and must be the grade point average that was used as the basis for granting the degree, not a grade point average that includes post-degree courses. - 2.
+Students in early childhood and elementary education must have completed general studies undergraduate course work that includes four courses equaling at least 12 semester hours (4 x 12) in each of the following areas: English language arts, mathematics, social science, and science.
 Only grades of "C-" or better are used to meet the above requirements.
 The 4 x 12 requirement may be waived if the applicant has a conferred overall grade point average (GPA) of at least 2.75 and passes the appropriate Praxis II Content Area Assessment test prior to satisfying all other conditions of admission.
-If the applicant's conferred overall GPA is below 2.75, determination of waived coursework, if any, will be formulated on a sliding scale using the overall undergraduate GPA and Praxis II scores in the required 4 x 12 area. - A. Early Childhood and Elementary Education program teaching field requirements: Twenty-seven (27) semester or forty (40) quarter hours of undergraduate course work appropriate to the teaching field.
-Only grades of "C-" or better are used to meet the requirements. - B. Secondary English Language Arts program teaching field requirements: Thirty-six (36) semester hours of undergraduate course work, including course work in English (literature, grammar, and composition), reading, speech, drama/theater, and journalism.
-Applicants must have completed an undergraduate academic major-or have completed course work equivalent to an undergraduate academic major (32 semester hours in appropriate course work with at least 21 semester hours in upper-division course work)-in one academic area (English, drama/theater, journalism, reading, or speech).
-Only grades of "C-" or better are used to meet the requirements. - C. Secondary General Social Science program teaching field requirements: Thirty-six (36) semester hours of undergraduate course work including course work in economics, geography, history, political science, psychology, and sociology.
-Applicants must have completed an undergraduate academic major-or have completed course work equivalent to an undergraduate academic major (32 semester hours in appropriate course work with at least 21 semester hours in upper-division course work)-in one social science area (economics, geogra-
+If the applicant's conferred overall GPA is below 2.75, determination of waived coursework, if any, will be formulated on a sliding scale using the overall undergraduate GPA and Praxis II scores in the required 4 x 12 area.

-- phy, history, and political science).
-Only grades of "C-" or better are used to meet the requirements. - D. Secondary History program teaching field requirements: Thirty-six (36) semester hours of undergraduate course work in history, with at least 21 semester hours in upper-division work.
+- A. Secondary English Language Arts program teaching field requirements: Applicants must have completed an undergraduate academic major-or have completed course work equivalent to an undergraduate academic major (32 semester hours in appropriate course work with at least 19 semester hours in upper-division course work)-in one academic area (English, drama/theater, journalism, reading, or speech).
+Only grades of "C-" or better are used to meet the requirements. - B. Secondary General Social Science program teaching field requirements: Applicants must have completed an undergraduate academic major-or have completed course work equivalent to an undergraduate academic major (32 semester hours in appropriate course work with at least 19 semester hours in upper-division course work)-in one social science area (economics, geography, history, and political science).
+Only grades of "C-" or better are used to meet the requirements. - C. Secondary History program teaching field requirements: Thirty-two (32) semester hours of undergraduate course work in history, with at least 19 semester hours in upper-division work.
 Only grades of "C-" or better are used to meet the requirements.